AndyV773/battleships/README.md

 The `Board` class stores various details such as the board size, the number of ships, the positions of the ships, and the guesses made against the board.
 It also keeps track of the board type, indicating whether it's the player's board or the computer's board, as well as the player's name.

 Additionally, the class includes methods that facilitate gameplay.
-These methods comprise a `print` function to display the current board, an `add_ships` method to place ships on the board, and an `add_guess` method to record a guess and return the result.
+These methods comprise a `print` function to display the current board, an `add_ships` method to place ships on the board, and an `guess` method to return the result.

 ## Bugs
 ### Solved Bugs